uzaaaiiir/financial-predictive-analysis/README.md

     pip install -r requirements.txt
     ```

-6. Set up your environment variables: Create a `.env` file in the top-level project folder and add your environment variables, including your OpenAI API key and Alpha Vantage API Key.
+6. Set up your environment variables: Create a `.env` file in the top-level project folder and add your environment variables, including your OpenAI API key API Key.
 Your `.env` file should look like this:
     ```makefile
     OPENAI_API_KEY=your_openai_api_key
-    ALPHA_VANTAGE_API_KEY=your_alpha_vantage_api_key
     ```

 ### Usage